docker/docs/content/billing/scout-billing.md

 ### Cancel your subscription

 You can cancel your Docker Scout subscription at anytime.
-Your subscription features remain available until the end of your billing period.
+Your subscription features remain available until the end of your billing cycle.

 1. In the billing details portal, find your current plan.
 2. Next to the name of your Docker Scout plan, select **Cancel plan**.